 Kutney-Lee, A., Sloane, D. M., & Aiken, L. H. (2013).
-An increase in the number of nurses with baccalaureate degrees is linked to lower rates of postsurgery mortality.
+Increased nurses with baccalaureate degrees is linked to lower post-surgery mortality rates.
 Health Affairs, 32(3), 579-586.
 DOI: 10.1377/HLTHAFF.2012.0504

 Huston, C. J. (2013).
 Professional issues in nursing: Challenges and opportunities.
 Philadelphia.
 Lippincott Williams & Wilkins.

 Moen, A., & Mæland Knudsen, L. M. (2013).
 Nursing Informatics: Decades of Contribution to Health Informatics.
 Healthcare Informatics Research, 19(2), 86–92. http://doi.org/10.4258/hir.2013.19.2.86